dionys93/ety-dictionary/toolkit/README.md

 A specialized Bash and Node.js toolkit for managing, auditing, and exporting the **Inglisce Etymological Dictionary**.
 The library is built around a single canonical parser (`etym-parse`) that every other function consumes, ensuring consistent data across all lookup, analysis, and build operations.

+Presentation is handled entirely by Astro.js, which serves markdown and text files through its own components.
+The toolkit's job stops at producing clean, structured data — it has no frontend responsibilities.

 ---

 ## 📁 Repository Structure